 Victoria University has four campuses, three of which are within 15 minutes walk of each other in the city centre.
 The main Kelburn campus enjoys an idyllic setting with its elevated position commanding stunning views over the harbour.
 The Law School occupies the historic government buildings opposite Parliament and the High Court and is adjacent to the Faculty of Commerce and Administration, on the Pipitea campus.
 The Schools of Architecture and Design occupy a large, purpose-built awards-winning building, Te Aro campus, in the midst of the cafes, galleries and old bookstores in the central city's heart.
 The Faculty of Education is located in Karori, a 10-minute drive from the heart of the city.
 Learn more by visiting Victoria University's YouTube channel or the International Office and Exchange/Study Abroad Office websites.

 Victoria University of Wellington offers a wide range of course offerings.
 Academic strengths include architecture and design, bioscience, earth sciences, economics, film and theatre, government studies, information technology and computer science, law, linguistics, management studies, materials science, music, politics, and psychology.
 In 2007, Humanities and Social Sciences were ranked in the Top 100 in the world by the THES world rankings.
-Visit the following webpages for information on specific courses offered at Victoria University:
+To learn more about courses offered at Victoria University, visit:

 You will take regular courses with local students at Victoria University.
 Course registration takes place during your on-site orientation period, however you can apply for pre-approval into courses before your arrival in Wellington.
-You may enroll in 100, 200 and 300-level courses where space is available and if you meet Victoria University's prerequisites.
+You may enroll in 100-, 200- and 300-level courses where space is available and if you meet Victoria University's prerequisites.
 You must enroll in what the host institution considers to be a full-time load (generally, the equivalent of 12-15 Penn State credits).
 Students must be enrolled in a minimum of 48 points in order to be considered a full-time student at VUW.
-60 points per semester is a standard course load where each course is usually worth 15 - 20 points.
+Sixty points per semester is a standard course load where each course is usually worth 15-20 points.
 Certain courses are restricted to exchange students.
-60 points is the recommended maximum credit load.
+Sixty points is the recommended maximum credit load.

 *The University Office of Global Programs is committed to making its websites accessible to all users.
 As such we are currently developing a new course equivalency database which will launch in Academic Year 2014-2015.
 In the meantime if you require an accessible version of the course equivalency information provided for this program please contact firstname.lastname@example.org.